Collective Worship

 Organisation

 As a Church of England school we will provide a daily act of collective worship which is based on Christian principles.
-The act of worship will be appropriate for the ages, abilities and backgrounds of all pupils and allow those pupils from non-Christian families to join in.
+Acts of Collective Worship are inclusive of pupils with all abilities and backgrounds of all pupils and allow those pupils from non-Christian families to join in.
 In order to achieve this there will be:

 • A reading or story - these may be from the Bible or other cultures and may be read or told by a child, teacher, visitor or member of the All Saints Church.